suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `disableDealing` option to `GameInstance`, turn it on to disable dealing features for all maps.
 - Add `ICharacterModelFactory` implement it to create character model option in character creator dialog.
 - Add `IEntityMovementFactory` implement it to create entity movement option in character creator dialog.
-- Server code exclusion with scripting define symbols conditions changed, now `CLIENT_BUILD` is removed, but you will have to use `MMO_BUILD` for MMO games, but it will exclude server codes from the build when it was built as unity server build.
+- Server code exclusion with scripting define symbols conditions changed, now `CLIENT_BUILD` is removed, but you will have to use `MMO_BUILD` for MMO games, it will exclude server codes from the build when it was built as unity server build.

 * * *